Timothy Radcliffe: Cardinalate

 On 6 October 2024, the Pope Francis announced that Radcliffe would be created a cardinal on 8 December, with the date later changed to 7 December.

 Pope Francis granted him a rare dispensation from the requirement that all cardinals must be bishops, and on 7 December 2024 created Radcliffe a cardinal, designating him as a member of the order of cardinal deacons and assigning to him the deaconry of Chiesa dei Santi Nomi di Gesù e Maria.
 At the consistory Radcliffe wore his Dominican white habit rather than a cardinal's red robes, returning to the tradition that a member of an order who becomes a cardinal does not change his dress.
 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV; he was the sole elector who was not a bishop.
+His status as a cardinal elector ceased on his 80th birthday on August 22, 2025, nearly four months after the 2025 conclave, and nine months after being raised to the cardinalate.

 Honours

-In 2003, Oxford awarded Radcliffe an honorary doctorate of Divinity, with the Chancellor (Rt Hon.
-Christopher Patten) citing the following:
+In 2003, the University of Oxford awarded Radcliffe the honorary degree of doctor of divinity, with the Chancellor, Chris Patten, citing the following:

 I present a man distinguished both for eloquence and for wit, a master theologian who has never disregarded ordinary people, a practical man who believes that religion and the teachings of theology must be constantly applied to the conduct of public life.

 Radcliffe received the 2007 Michael Ramsey Prize for theological writing for his book What Is the Point of Being A Christian?

-An Honorary Doctor of Philosophy of Providence College Rhode Island, Radcliffe also received in 2024 the degree of Hon.
-DD from Liverpool Hope University.
+Already an honorary doctor of philosophy of Providence College, Rhode Island, in 2024 Radcliffe also received the honorary degree of doctor of divinity from Liverpool Hope University.